imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 # Address:  20.94.16.207
 ```

+However, the private FQDN doesn't resolve to anything.
+That is because the privateFQDN attribute is used only for Private Endpoint and not for VNET Integration.

 ```bash
 # get the private FQDN
 az aks show -n aks-cluster -g rg-aks-public-vnet-integration --query privateFqdn
 # output: not found
 ```

+If we take a look at the kubernetes service endpoint within the cluster, we can see the same private IP as in the internal Load Balancer.

 ```bash
 az aks get-credentials --resource-group rg-aks-public-vnet-integration --name aks-cluster